-And if at first you’re offended and contemptuous – well, I’m not going where you think, politically or otherwise.
+And if at first you’re offended and contemptuous, well, keep reading, because I’m not going anywhere you think.

 ORIGINAL CONTENT COPYRIGHT 2016 ALL RIGHTS RESERVED